Credits Required for Advancement

-Students must have a minimum of eight and one half credits.
+- Junior: Students must have a minimum of 8.5 credits.
 These must include at least two credits in English or social studies, and at least one in the other; and at least one credit in each math and science.

 Dropping a Course

 It is important that students choose courses carefully since dropping courses after school begins is very difficult.
 It requires permission from both the parent and the school and often causes scheduling problems.
 Dropping a course required for graduation is never permitted.
 However, in extreme cases it may be necessary to drop a course.
-If this is the case, it is the student’s responsibility to get an add/drop form from the teacher and procure signatures from the teacher, counselor, academic administrator, parent, and principal.
+If this is the case, it is the student’s responsibility to get a level change/drop form from the teacher and procure signatures from the teacher, counselor, academic administrator, parent, and principal in the order they appear on the form.
 Students are allowed to drop a course up to 12 weeks into a full-year course and up to seven weeks into a semester course.
-However, this is only if they can still maintain 6.5 credits.
+However, this is only if they can still maintain 6.5 credits (or 5.5 credits for seniors).
 There will be no indication on their transcript if all guidelines are followed.